clairevania/Machine-Learning-For-Medical-Applications/README.md

 Today, detecting abnormal heartbeat patterns is important in smartwatches.In this project, we will try to predict heart arrhythmia with LSTMs and 1-D CNNs.

 We will use MIT-BIH Arrythmia dataset (https://www.physionet.org/content/mitdb/1.0.0/).
 It consists of ECG recordings of several patients (patient IDs being 100, 101, etc.) with sampling frequency of 360 (samples/sec).
 Experts annotated/classified specific points in the signals as normal, abnormal, or non beat.

+### Project 4: Data Augmentation and Visualization for XRay
+In this project, we will learn to classify pneumonia using Chest X-Ray dataset which can be downloaded from [here](https://www.dropbox.com/s/cwvaqip12wpex6o/Lab7_XRay_chest_pnemonia.zip?dl=0).
+This data is already split into train, test and validation directories, so you do not have to split it yourself.